awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 **Step 1: To launch self\-managed Linux nodes using the AWS Management Console**

 1. Wait for your cluster status to show as `ACTIVE`\.
-If you launch your nodes before the cluster is active, the nodes fails to register with the cluster and you will have to relaunch them\.
+If you launch your nodes before the cluster is active, the nodes fail to register with the cluster and you will have to relaunch them\.

 1. Download the latest version of the AWS CloudFormation template\.